 As part of our usual business we do not provide any of the following services.

-- For members of the public: residential conveyancing, probate, immigration applications, motoring offences, administration of estates, asylum applications or advising employees on claims for unfair or wrongful dismissal.
+- For members of the public: residential conveyancing, probate, immigration applications, asylum applications, motoring offences, or advising employees on claims for unfair or wrongful dismissal.

 - For businesses: debt recovery (up to £100,000), licensing applications for business premises or advising employers on wrongful dismissal claims brought in the Employment Tribunal where the value of the claim is currently limited to £25,000.

-We advise businesses on defending unfair dismissal claims in the Employment Tribunal and in that connection we are required by our professional code of conduct to notify you of the following
+We advise businesses on defending unfair dismissal claims in the Employment Tribunal and in that connection we are required by our professional standards and regulations to notify you of the following

 Our pricing for advising employers on defending claims for unfair dismissal

-For defending a simple unfair dismissal case, we would typically charge £20,000 excluding VAT (at 20%) and disbursements.
+For defending a simple unfair dismissal case, we would typically charge £40,000 plus VAT (at 20%) and disbursements (typically the types of disbursements are as described below).
 We use an hourly rate per lawyer (detailed below) to calculate the charge.

 A simple unfair dismissal case is one which involves no more than three witnesses (including the claimant), involves the use of no more than one lever arch file of documents at the hearing and a hearing length of no more than one day (starting and ending on the same day).